-Contracts involving the use of KCDBG funds must include the following provisions to ensure compliance:
+Contracts involving the use of CDBG-DR funds must include the following provisions to ensure compliance:

-- General Administrative Provisions including effective date of the contract, names and addresses of the parties to the contract, reference to the authority of the local unit of government to enter into the contract, conditions and terms for violation or breach of the contract, and procedures for contract amendment. - ✓ A Scope of Services including a detailed description of the work to be performed and/or products to be delivered, the schedule for performance, and specification of materials. - Method of Compensation including fee or payment schedules, retainage, rates and maximum amounts payable.
-All contracts using KCDBG funds must have a not-to-exceed clause. - ✓ Terms and Conditions Consistency of the contract with the requirements of the grant agreement between DLG and the grantee.
+- General Administrative Provisions including effective date of the contract, names and addresses of the parties to the contract, reference to the authority of the local unit of government to enter into the contract, conditions and terms for violation or breach of the contract, and procedures for contract amendment. - ✓ Period of Performance including a start and end date to the contract. - A Scope of Services including a detailed description of the work to be performed and/or products to be delivered, the schedule for performance, performance requirements, and specification of materials. - ✓ Method of Compensation including fee or payment schedules, retainage, rates and maximum amounts payable.
+All contracts using CDBG-DR funds must have a not-to-exceed clause. - ✓ Terms and Conditions Consistency of the contract with the requirements of the grant agreement between DLG and the subrecipient.
 This is particularly true of those terms and conditions that involve the scope of project, implementation schedules, and method and amount of payments.
-In other words, the relevant terms and conditions of the grant agreement between DLG and the grantee should be reflected in subsequent contracts between the grantee and the entities they hire to provide services for the project. - Special Conditions/Specific Provisions Inclusion of specific contract provisions may be required by state and federal law.
-These provisions are dependent on a combination of: - Whether the contract is for construction or non-construction services (e.g., professional services such as administration, surveying, legal, etc.), - The dollar value of the contract, and
+In other words, the relevant terms and conditions of the grant agreement between DLG and the grantee should be reflected in subsequent contracts between the subrecipient and the entities they hire to provide services for the project.
+Liquidated damages must be included on all but general management contracts.

-- Statutory mandates.
+- Special Conditions/Specific Provisions Inclusion of specific contract provisions may be required by state and federal law.
+These provisions are dependent on a combination of: - Whether the contract is for construction or non-construction services (e.g., professional services such as administration, surveying, legal, etc.), - The dollar value of the contract, and - Statutory mandates.